Luis Puente

-Luis Fernando Puente Prado (born 13 February 2003) is a Mexican professional footballer who plays as a forward for Liga MX club Pachuca.
+Luis Fernando Puente Prado (born 13 February 2003) is a Mexican professional footballer who plays as a forward for Liga MX club Atlante, on loan from Pachuca.
 He was included in The Guardian's "Next Generation 2020".

 Club career

 Puente joined Guadalajara's youth academy after Chivas scouts spotted him in a local tournament in 2014.
-Puente debuted with Guadalajara's reserve side, Tapatío, in a 1–0 Liga de Expansión MX loss to Tepatitlán F.C. on 1 October 2020.
+Puente debuted with Guadalajara's reserve side, Tapatío, in a 1–0 Liga de Expansión MX loss to Tepatitlán on 1 October 2020.

 International career

 Puente was part of the under-17 squad that participated at the 2019 U-17 World Cup, scoring one goal, where Mexico finished runner-up.